Skelmersdale United F.C.: North West Counties League, plus a single NPL season

 Skelmersdale United moved to their new home of the JMO Sports Park after a mixed start to the 2019–20 North West Counties Football League season and played their first game at the venue on Boxing Day 2019 against local rivals Burscough with United coming out on top with a 4–0 win in front of 266 supporters.
 That was the first of a winning trilogy at JMO before a number of the high-flying sides visited with close run battles before the season was ended early by the FA due to the COVID-19 pandemic.
 United reached the first round of the 2020–21 FA Cup for the first time since their 1971 loss to Tranmere and were beaten 4–1 by Harrogate Town.
 They began the competition in the extra preliminary round, beating six teams in order to reach the first round of the Cup.

 In the 2021–22 season, Skelmersdale United achieved promotion back to the NPL Division One West after finishing second to Macclesfield and playing a one-off playoff game, 150 miles away against Cinderford Town.
 Michael Howard scoring four goals in a 5–1 win that saw Paul McNally's team promoted back to the NPL West, with Howard getting the golden boot as the division's top scorer with 33 goals.

 For ground grading reasons Skem agreed a groundshare with Burscough for the 2022–23 season to play all their home games there (an arrangement that continued for the next three seasons).
 Despite finishing 11th in the 2022–2023 season under manager Richard Brodie, Skelmersdale United were demoted from the Northern Premier League Division One West due to ground grading issues.
 Brodie left the club in May 2023 to take up the reins at local rivals Burscough.

-Soon after, Frank Hughes returned to the club for his second stint as chairman.
-Hughes has guided Skem to two further relegations with constant changes of manager.
+With the club facing the possibility of going out of business, Frank Hughes returned to the club for his second stint as chairman, and appointed Matt Potter as manager.

 In October 2023, former Premier League defender Pascal Chimbonda was named as manager of Skelmersdale United, replacing Matt Potter.
 With the lowest budget in the league, it was unsurprising that things did not work out and the club were immediately relegated in their first season back in the ninth tier.
 Pascal was sacked on 4 May 2024.

 On 11 June 2024 the club announced the return of Tommy Lawson as manager.
 The 2024–25 season saw another relegation with the club only getting two league wins, due to the lack of recources and no budget available for the club.
 The club was relegated to the 11th tier, which means it would play at Step 7, the highest level of amateur football in the Liverpool County Premier League.